bryokim/AirBnB_clone/README.md

 - `show <class name> <id>`
 - `<class name>.show(<id>)`

-Both syntaxes produce same results, the choice is up to you.

-If the class name is missing or an invalid class is given of invalid id, an error message is printed as show below.
+If the class name is missing or an invalid class or invalid id is given, an error message is printed as show below.

 ```Text